BONDSTONES - Rural Planning & Architectural Consultants

 Home Counties

-Bondstones is a regulated firm of Chartered Surveyors - specialising in "Town & Country Planning" (emphasis on "country"!) and Architectural Design.
-Our head-office is based in the West-Country and we typically work in the geographical area between Lands End and London.
-However, on occasion, we also work further afield...
+Bondstones is a regulated firm of Chartered Surveyors - specialising in Change of Use, Architectural Design and "Town & Country Planning" matters (with a core emphasis on "country"!).
+Our head-office is conveniently located in the heart of the West-Country and we typically work in the geographical areas between Lands End and London.
+However, on occasion, we also work farther afield...

-Despite our cutting edge offer and market leading output quality, our services are available to all of our customers at surprisingly low rates - especially compared to our competitors.
+Despite our cutting edge offer and market leading output, our services are available to all of our customers at surprisingly low rates - especially compared to our competitors.
 OK, its true to say you will always find someone cheaper... but isn't that always the way!

 Our philosophy is to provide objective advice from the outset - indeed may of our new clients are amazed at the level of advice that we offer at first contact...
-Our overriding mission is to "quote high and bill low - providing valuable advice and exceptional design - which should delight our clients at every opportunity"
+Our overriding mission is to provide valuable advice and exceptional design - which should delight our clients at every opportunity

 We generally undertake work for: